otavio-paz/unitree_rl_lab/README.md

 </div>

-## 🔁 Process
+### 🔁 Process

 The basic workflow for using reinforcement learning to achieve motion control is:

 `Train` → `Play` → `Sim2Sim` → `Sim2Real`

-- **Train**: Use the Lab simulation environment to let the robot interact with the environment and find a policy that maximizes the designed rewards.
+- **Train**: Use of Isaac Lab simulation environment to let the robot interact with the environment and find a policy that maximizes the designed rewards.
 Real-time visualization during training is not recommended to avoid reduced efficiency.
 - **Play**: Use the Play command to verify the trained policy and ensure it meets expectations.
-- **Sim2Sim**: Deploy the Gym-trained policy to other simulators to ensure it’s not overly specific to Gym characteristics.
+- **Sim2Sim**: Deploy the Lab-trained policy to other simulators to ensure it’s not overly specific to Isaac Lab characteristics.
 - **Sim2Real**: Deploy the policy to a physical robot to achieve motion control.

 ## Installation

+- Install NVIDIA Driver
+  - Isaac Sim/Lab has certain [requirements](https://docs.isaacsim.omniverse.nvidia.com/latest/installation/requirements.html) for versions of the drivers.
+For the tests of this pipeline, we have used `570.169`.
+- Install Isaac Sim (4.5.0)
+  - Follow the instructions for the version [4.5.0](https://docs.isaacsim.omniverse.nvidia.com/latest/installation/install_workstation.html)
-- Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
+- Install Isaac Lab by following the [installation guide](http://isaac-sim.github.io/IsaacLab/v2.1.1/source/setup/installation/binaries_installation.html).
+  - When cloning the Isaaclab GitHub, make sure to change to the version v2.1.1 by:
+    ```bash
+    cd Isaaclab
+    git checkout v2.1.1
+    ```
+  - After installing Miniconda, make sure you are not in an enviroment before you run:
+    ```bash
+    # Option 1: Default name for conda environment is 'env_isaaclab'
+    ./isaaclab.sh --conda  # or "./isaaclab.sh -c"
+    # Option 2: Custom name for conda environment
+    ./isaaclab.sh --conda my_env  # or "./isaaclab.sh -c my_env"
+    ```
-- Install the Unitree RL IsaacLab standalone environments.
+- Install the Unitree RL Lab standalone environments.

   - Clone or copy this repository separately from the Isaac Lab installation (i.e. outside the `IsaacLab` directory):